mskyaxl/wsl-terminal/README.md

 `vim.exe` can open any text file in vim(in wsl-terminal), support `Open With` context menu in explorer.exe.

-Run `outbash-daemon.js` to start a outbash.exe daemon, read security warning in https://github.com/xilun/cbwin before running it.
+Run `outbash-daemon.js` to start a outbash.exe daemon, read [security warning](https://github.com/xilun/cbwin#security-warning) before running it.
 (If no need of `outbash.exe`, run a sleep(or a cat) in background to avoid all WSL processes(include tmux) being killed, more details in `outbash-daemon.js`.)

 `bin/{wrun/wstart/wcmd}` are used to run Windows programs (if outbash-deamon.js has been started):